roomeasedev/RoomEase/README.md

 ## Directory Structure:

-**config.xml:** Main configuration file.
+**www/config.xml:** Main configuration file.
 Used by phonegap for global settings.

 **platforms:** contains platform-specific files such as AndroidManifest.xml.